fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why is there so much hype around programming?

+> What details do interviewers check without telling the candidate?

+> What super specific programming skill has served you very well?

+> What programming languages are the most valuable to learn?

+> What bad habits of a software engineer can ultimately cause their career downfall?

+> What are the main benefits of using React instead of Wordpress?

 > Will Jest become the top testing framework for JavaScript?

 > Why do companies complain about not being able to find talented developers but do nothing about it?